chrmod/browser-core/README.md

     "ts": <UNIX_TIMESTAMP>,
-    "instant": true/false, // was this an 'instant' result or full result "popup": true/false, // if the result really got the chance to be displayed for the user "latency_backend": <TIME_MS>, // time in ms from start of search until the backend returns "latency_mixer": <TIME_MS>, // time in ms from start of search until the results are mixed "latency_all": <TIME_MS>, // time in ms from start of search until this result was shown
+    "instant": true/false, // was this an 'instant' result or full result "popup": true/false, // if the result really got the chance to be displayed for the user "latency_history": <TIME_MS>, // time in ms from start of search until history returns "latency_cliqz": <TIME_MS>, // time in ms reported by mixer "latency_backend": <TIME_MS>, // time in ms from start of search until the backend returns "latency_mixer": <TIME_MS>, // time in ms from start of search until the results are mixed "latency_all": <TIME_MS>, // time in ms from start of search until this result was shown